-There are two main classes of beta receptors: B1 and B2.
-Beta-3 receptors also exist.
-Two neurotransmitters, epinephrine, and norepinephrine, bind to B1 receptors and increase cardiac automaticity as well as conduction velocity.
+The catecholamines, epinephrine, and norepinephrine bind to B1 receptors and increase cardiac automaticity as well as conduction velocity.
 B1 receptors also induce renin release, and this leads to an increase in blood pressure.
-Binding to B2 receptors causes relaxation of the smooth muscles along with increased metabolic effects such as glycogenolysis.
+In contrast, binding to B2 receptors causes relaxation of the smooth muscles along with increased metabolic effects such as glycogenolysis.

-Beta blockers lower the secretion of melatonin and hence may cause insomnia and sleep changes in some patients.
+Beta-blockers lower the secretion of melatonin and hence may cause insomnia and sleep changes in some patients.

 Dosages are available in various ranges, depending on the specific medication.

 Some patients report insomnia, sleep changes and nightmares while using beta blockers.
-This effect is more pronounced with beta blockers that can cross the blood-brain barrier.
+This effect is more pronounced with beta blockers that cross the blood-brain barrier.

 Carvedilol may increase edema in some patients.